Gayleard History, Family Crest & Coats of Arms

 Early History of the Gayleard family

-Another 131 words (9 lines of text) covering the years 135 and 1351 are included under the topic Early Gayleard History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gayleard research.
+Another 130 words (9 lines of text) covering the years 1426, 1341, 1667, 1675, 1676, 1351, 1687, 1749 and 1687 are included under the topic Early Gayleard History in all our PDF Extended History products and printed products wherever possible.

 Gayleard Spelling Variations

-spelling variations characterize Norman surnames.
+A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Gaylord, Gaillard, Galliard, Gaylor, Gayleard and others.

 Early Notables of the Gayleard family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Gayleard Notables in all our PDF Extended History products and printed products wherever possible.
+Another 33 words (2 lines of text) are included under the topic Early Gayleard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gayleard family

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Gayleard or a variant listed above: John Gaylord who settled in Nantasket in 1630; William Gaylord settled there the same year.

 |Contemporary Notables of the name Gayleard (post 1700) ||+|